The tactics behind The Athletic’s breakout success in sports subscriptions

 AM: We’ve built a powerful bundle.
 A local newspaper has local politics, local restaurants, and then local sports.
 We have just the sports, but add a national perspective and a nationwide bundle.
 Most of our subscribers are “super bundlers,” meaning they subscribe to content from multiple cities plus at least one national product and usually a college product that’s not local.
 We provide all that for significantly less than competitors.

-Eric — as a VC looking for multi-billion dollar exits, how are you analyzing the potential scale of a subscription publication like this?
+Eric — as a VC looking for multi-billion-dollar exits, how are you analyzing the potential scale of a subscription publication like this?
 Even most people who are bullish on subscriptions believe it’s a choice of going for a niche audience and staying small.

 ES: There are two things we look for in a subscription business: retention and a positive flywheel.